ScooloV/bbpedia/docs/core_rules/rules_and_regulations.md

 ### 0-6 ASSISTANT COACHES

 Any team can hire a number of assistant coaches.
 These represent the specialists brought in to help with various aspects of the game.
-The benefitt of assistant coaches is covered on page 41:
+The benefit of assistant coaches is covered on page 41:

 * Every team may hire assistant coaches when it is first drafted, for the cost of 10,000 gold pieces each, paid for from the Team Draft budget.
 * Additional assistant coaches may be purchased during a league, in the Hiring, Firing and Temporarily Retiring step of the post-game sequence (see page 72), for the cost of 10,000 gold pieces each.

 ### 0-12 CHEERLEADERS

 All teams can hire a number of cheerleaders.
 Be it dancers, musicians or even performing mascots, a good cheerleading squad can work the crowd up and encourage the players to try harder.
-The benefitt of cheerleaders is covered on page 41:
+The benefit of cheerleaders is covered on page 41:

 * Every team may hire cheerleaders when it is first drafted, for the cost of 10,000 gold pieces each, paid for from the Team Draft Budget.
 * Additional cheerleaders may be purchased during a league, in the Hiring, Firing and Temporarily Retiring step of the post-game sequence (see page 72), for the cost of 10,000 gold pieces each.

 ### 0-1 APOTHECARY

-The apothecary fulfilss a vital role in any team.
-It is their job to keep the valuable players fitt and healthy.
+The apothecary fulfils a vital role in any team.
+It is their job to keep the valuable players fit and healthy.
 Apothecaries work hard on the sidelines, patching up minor injuries and giving urgent care to more serious injuries before they can end a player's career.
 An apothecary's role is covered in detail on page 62:

 * Not every team can hire an apothecary.
 Whether a team can or cannot include an apothecary will be noted on the team roster.
 * If a team can hire an apothecary, it may only ever have one on the roster.